Open-Source-Space-Foundation/led-tutorial-proves-core-reference/README.md

 # Part 1: Board Definition
 The first thing we want to do it set up the hardware.
 In order to do so we need to edit the device tree.
 In Zephyr, the device tree is a structured data format used to describe the hardware layout to the operating system at compile time.
 It tells Zephyr which peripherals are available (e.g., UART, I2C, SPI), what their addresses are, how they are connected, and how they should be configured.
 It is a good idea to give a [quick read of the zephyr device tree docs and familiize yourself with the Zephyr terminalogy](https://docs.zephyrproject.org/latest/build/dts/howtos.html)

-In order to support various different boards in the proves-core-reference we have varients of boards.
+In order to support various different boards in the proves-core-reference we have variants of boards.
 What this means is that in the v5 folder, everything that both the c and the d have in common are there.This allows us to reuse shared configuration while also customizing behavior for specific boards, like the v5c vs the v5d

-the stucture of the board files is the following:
+the structure of the board files is the following:

 boards/bronco_space/
 ├── proves_flight_control_board_v5      # Common files shared by all v5 variants
 ├── proves_flight_control_board_v5c     # Variant C-specific files
 └── proves_flight_control_board_v5d     # Variant D-specific files
-└── ... as we add more varients of the v5 boards there will be more folders here
+└── ... as we add more variants of the v5 boards there will be more folders here

 # Shared Base: proves_flight_control_board_v5